-R5: What, if anything, do you think food and drink brands should do about the environmental issues that you think are most important?
+R5: What action should food and drink brands take about the environmental issues that you think are most important?

 Please put these possible actions in order.
-1 would be the most important action to take, and 4 would be the least important action.
+1 would be the most important action to take, and 5 would be the least important action.